BYLAWS OF THE CUMBERLAND VALLEY CHAPTER, TROUT UNLIMITED

 Article VIII.
 Fiscal Year

 Section 1.
-Fiscal Year The Chapter’s fiscal year shall be the same as that of Trout Unlimited, commencing October 1 and terminating September 30 of each year.
+Fiscal Year The Chapter’s fiscal year shall be the same as that of Trout Unlimited.

 Article IX.
 Amendment of Bylaws

 Section 1.
-Requirements for Amendment These Chapter Bylaws may be amended at any membership meeting if at least the lesser of 30 Chapter members or 10% of the Chapter’s members are present.
-Amendment of the Bylaws shall require a two-thirds vote of those present and voting.
+Requirements for Amendment These Chapter Bylaws may be amended at any membership meeting if at least the lesser of 30 Chapter members or 10% of the Chapter’s members are present or by e-mail/mail in lieu of a membership meeting.
+Amendment of the Bylaws shall require a two-thirds vote of those voting.
 Only current Chapter members shall be permitted to vote.
 Any amendment to these Bylaws shall be consistent with the Bylaws of Trout Unlimited.
 All proposed amendments to the Bylaws shall require at least 30 days notice to the members, with the notice specifying the proposed amendment.

 Section 2.
 Consistency with Trout Unlimited Bylaws If any amendment of these Bylaws is required in order to make them consistent with the Bylaws of Trout Unlimited, a vote of a majority of those present and permitted to vote shall be sufficient to pass the amendment.

 Article X. Indemnification; Officers and Directors Liability